xanderpolitis/Clue_Game-306/README.md

-This project was a fun experiacne on how to build a game with a fully functioning GUI in Java that didn't look like garbage!
+This project was a fun experience on how to build a game with a fully functioning GUI in Java that didn't look like garbage!
 I had a lot of fun and learned a lot about implementation of JUnitTests and Swing.
 This was the first large scale project, so there were a lot of challanges keeping everything organized, but it turned out pretty great!